 On September 27, 2019, the EPA Region 4 filed an administrative complaint against the Company relating to a project the Company performed at PortMiami from 2013-2015.
 The EPA is alleging violations of Section 103 of the Marine Protection, Research, and Sanctuaries Act ("MPRSA") and failure to report violations of the MPRSA.
-The EPA seeks the statutory maximum penalty of \$75 per violation of the MPRSA.
+The EPA has calculated and proposed that the administrative court issue a penalty in the total amount of \$973.
 The Company disagrees with the EPA on whether violations occurred and, if any violation did occur, the appropriate penalty calculation.